Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discussion and Conclusion

 In contrast, the present work interrogates the complementary \textit{forward problem}: determining whether the DNLS framework permits \textit{ab initio} prediction of the native structure solely from the amino-acid sequence.
-Our analysis indicates that fundamental barriers impede this predictive pathway.
+Our analysis indicates that structural barriers impede this predictive pathway.
 The exact decomposition (Sec.~\ref{sec:decomposition}) reveals that the effective potential $V_{\text{eff}}$ is determined predominantly by the target geometry rather than the sequence, creating an informational circularity that cannot be resolved by sequence-based potentials.
-Furthermore, the SCF experiments (Sec.~\ref{sec:scf}) demonstrate that physically motivated interactions fail to lift the $2^{N}$ torsion-sign degeneracy or overcome the representational limitations of the scalar field.
-These findings establish that the distinction between the inverse and forward problems is structural: the capacity to efficiently describe known folds does not imply the feasibility of predicting unknown conformations.

-The suggestion that modulation instability of the DNLS may provide a dynamical mechanism for the emergence of secondary structure from an initially straight chain is directly tested by our SCF experiments.
+The SCF experiments (Sec.~\ref{sec:scf}) further show that physically motivated interactions fail to lift the $2^{N}$ torsion-sign degeneracy or overcome the representational limitations of the scalar field.
+These findings indicate that the distinction between the inverse and forward problems is structural: the capacity to describe known folds does not imply the feasibility of predicting unknown ones.
+The specificity that prediction demands is precisely the non-local, sequence-dependent content discarded in passing to a local real-potential model, and rearranging that model does not restore it.
+One might nonetheless hope to supply that missing specificity dynamically.
+The hypothesis that modulation instability of the DNLS may provide a dynamical mechanism for the emergence of secondary structure from an initially straight chain is directly tested by our SCF experiments.
 The instability does produce curvature growth from a nearly uniform initial state, consistent with the expected behavior.
 However, the resulting structures bear no resemblance to native folds: the torsion angles are uncorrelated with the native profile ($\rho \approx 0$), and the RMSD remains above 5\,\AA\ for all 856 proteins in both SCF settings.
 Modulation instability generates generic bending but cannot select the specific $(\kappa,\tau)$ sequence that defines a particular protein fold.